Transforming Healthcare Through Digital Innovation

 Student tasks and ECTS

 We will encourage students to read the literature before start of the course.
-Each student will have to prepare a three page presentation of their project and will receive feedback from peers participating at the course and faculty.
+Each student will have to prepare a three-page report of their project and will receive feedback from peers participating in the course and faculty.

 ECTS points in total: 2,5